-- If system is complex with 'n' number of modules interacting with each other, in that case it fails.
+- If the system is complex with 'n' number of modules interacting with each other, in that case, it fails.
 It makes more hardware connectivity.

-- If all systems are on different platform and support different protocol, in that case P2P won't be an efficient way of communication.
+- If all systems are on a different platform and support different protocol, that case P2P won't be an efficient way of communication.

-In organization, the ESB architecture will look like as shown in figure.
+In an organization, the ESB architecture will look like as shown in the figure.

-There are various modules, handling different functionality like mail, database etc. These individual modules are working as service.
-Each service or client can ask for other service and asked service will act as service provider
+There are various modules, handling different functionality like mail, database etc. These individual modules are working as a service.
+Each service or client can ask for another service and asked service will act as a service provider

-Now, one could say, one service is working on some protocol, and other service is unknown about such protocol.
+Now, one could say, one service is working on some protocol, and another service is unknown about such protocol.

-Such kind of scenarios are considered in ESB architecture.
+Such kind of scenarios is considered in ESB architecture.